 The Roosevelt Corollary affected the role of the United States in the world by becoming one of the first policies to serve its growing imperialistic ambitions.
 The addition of new US territories via the Spanish-American war of 1898 led to a dramatic shift in US policy.

 The United States had new strategic interests that it needed to account for.
-Defense of the new territories as well as rapidly-expanding economic interests called for an increased US presence among its neighbors to the south.
+Defense of the new territories as well as economic interests called for an increased US presence among its neighbors.

 US plans to build the Panama Canal required a strong naval force to defend the key strategic route.
 The “police” protection provided by the US also favored American businesses and helped open new markets.
 The later influence of the United Fruit Company in Guatemala is an example of this.